5 ways to pay off your student loans faster

 Reevaluate your repayment plan

 When you graduated college, you may have been asked to choose between .
 Repayment plans—the standard plan (where borrowers are usually debt-free in a decade), the income-driven plan (which is based on your income and family size) or the extended plan (for loan balances exceeding $30,000)—can have a significant impact on your monthly payments.
-Depending on your situation, you can switch your plan at any time by talking with your loan servicer.
+Most loan servicers allow you to switch your payment plan throughout the life of your loan.

 Take advantage of employer matches, tax deductions and credits

 Check if your employer offers any type of student loan repayment assistance—an increasing number of companies are offering varied programs as part of their employee benefits.
-Also, be sure when you file your federal taxes annually that you are applying the up to $2,500 allowable tax deduction on interest paid on student loans available by the federal government.
+Starting in 2024, employers may offer matching contributions to retirement plans (up to the employee’s allowed contribution amount) based on an employee’s qualified student loan repayments.
+If your employer offers this kind of match, it can help you save for retirement while paying off your loans.
+Also, be sure when you file your federal taxes annually that—if you meet the income limits—you are applying the up to $2,500 allowable tax deduction on interest paid on student loans available by the federal government.
 This will help reduce your taxable income, too.
 If you work for a government or non-profit, you may be eligible for .

 What about deferment or forbearance?